black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-localStorage-by-Building-a-Todo-App/README.md

 # Step 4
 The last set of elements you need to get from the HTML file are the date-input and description-input elements.
 Save them in the variables dateInput and descriptionInput respectively.

+# Step 5
+Create a taskData constant and set it to an empty array.
+This array will store all the tasks along with their associated data, including title, due date, and description.
+This storage will enable you to keep track of tasks, display them on the page, and save them to localStorage.

+Use let to create a currentTask variable and set it to an empty object.
+This variable will be used to track the state when editing and discarding tasks.